NoSkillGirl/VBA-AdvancedExcel/README.md

 5. Sending Mail using VBA.
 6. List files and folders details using VBA.
 7. User form for a basic calculator with basic operations
+8. Weather forecasting
+    -  used XML
+    -  used JSON
+9. Consolidating data from n number of sheets to a single sheet by matching the headers

 Projects Ongoing

 1. User Form for quick query search in database using VBA
-2. Weather forcasting
-3. Currency converter
+2. Currency converter